 P. S. Attention!
 It is important to remember that if the document is prepared for Italy or Spain, then after submitting the apostille it is necessary to make a translation into Italian or Spanish and to assure the correctness of the translation at the Embassy of Italy / Spain in Astana, Kazakhstan.
-Because in Bishkek there are no these embassies and the consular district for them is Astana.
+Because in Bishkek there are no these embassies and the consulate in Bishkek, the closest consulate is in Astana, Kazakhstan.

 Our Snapdocs profile: https://www.snapdocs.com/notary-public/district-of-columbia/washington/dc-mobile-notary